-Follow the instructions below before powering up any of the Rack PDUs in the group.
+To configure the Display ID order directly from the Rack PDUs, follow the instructions below before powering up any of the Rack PDUs in the group.

-If it is desired to have a specific assignment of Display IDs, this can be achieved by powering up the units for the first time in the desired order, 1 to 4.
-For example, before powering up any of the Rack PDUs connected in a group, determine the Display ID order that you would like.
-Then, first power up the unit that you would like to have Display ID 1.
-After that unit has initialized and the LCD has started displaying its screens, power on the unit that you would like to have Display ID 2.
-Continue in the same way for units 3 and 4, if applicable for your setup.
+- 1. Before powering up any of the Rack PDUs connected in a group, determine the Display ID order that you would like. - 2.
+First power up the unit that you would like to have Display ID 1. - 3.
+After that unit has initialized and the LCD has started displaying its screens, power on the unit that you would like to have Display ID 2. - 4.
+Continue in the same way for the remaining units, as applicable for your setup.